joachimkennedy/blog/content/p/mood-tracking.md

 [^7]: For example, I moved to Seattle almost exactly years ago.
 From Wednesday August 24, 2024:
     > good - Still have covid.
 Moved in to Seattle apartment.
 Started reading the idiot (batuman).
 Walked around a lot.
 Dinner from a teriyaki place and ate in gasworks

 It reminds me of the time I discovered that Google Maps had been tracking and saving my location.
 It was so fun to look through and amazing how much I could remember about a day from just a little reminder about where I went.
 I was sad that I ultimately had to delete the data and disable the setting to protect my own privacy.
-Daylio is like that except it without Premium it doesn't even automatically backup my data Even if they did sell it, I don't mind people knowing that I like calling my friends.
+Daylio is like that except it without Premium it doesn't even automatically backup my data.
+Even if they did sell it, I don't mind people knowing that I like calling my friends.